Organized Travel: Packing tips from the Lakeside

 • Take everything out of your wallet and make a copy of both sides of each card, and your passport if you are traveling abroad.
 Leave the copies and your itinerary with your house-sitter, or in an easy-to-find place at home, in case you have to call home for information.

 • Assign a home in your bags for your most important items; money, passports, car keys, cell phones and medications (e.g. always the same backpack pocket or the top left inside corner of your suitcase, etc.).
-You and your travel companions should know where theses vital items are at all times.
+You and your travel companions should know where these vital items are at all times.

 • Give your kids packing lists.
 Create equations: Small children? # of days x 2 = # of outfits.
 Older children? # of days x 1.5 = # of outfits.
 Our weekend list includes: 2 pjs, 3 underwear, 3 socks, 3 t-shirts in cold weather, 1 Church outfit (top, bottom), 1 belt, 1 sweatshirt, 1 hat, 2-3 outfits: pants or shorts, t-shirt or long sleeved shirt, shoes (sneakers, crocs/sandals).
 Also, Personal Hygiene: toothbrush/paste, comb, soap / shampoo, lotion, deodorant; and Entertainment: books and booklights, mitts and ball, DVD player and DVDs, Nintendo DS, charger and games, IPod, watches.